mmmarinho/ROS2_Tutorial/docs/source/parameters_and_launch.rst

    :lines: 54-67
    :emphasize-lines: 4,5,8,9

-In this example, we are making the :code:`quote` and the :code:`philosopher_name` as configurable parameters that can be changed continously, during the lifetime of the Node.
+In this example, we are making the :code:`quote` and the :code:`philosopher_name` as configurable parameters that can be changed continuously, during the lifetime of the Node.
 After they are changed, the node will publish a message with different contents.

 Truly configurable: using :file:`_launch.py` files
 --------------------------------------------------